You are here

 Border Action Network

-Group formed in 1999 to protect human rights, civil rights, and Sonoran desert on the Arizona-Mexico border
+Group formed in 1999 to protect human rights and civil rights on the Arizona-Mexico border

 Travel seminars focusing on issues of US/Mexico border communities; faith-based binational education program based in Tucson, AZ